Anne, Princess Royal

-Anne, Princess Royal (Anne Elizabeth Alice Louise; born 15 August 1950), is the second child and only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and the only sister of King Charles III.
-Anne is 16th in the line of succession to the British throne and has been Princess Royal since 1987.
+Anne, Princess Royal (Anne Elizabeth Alice Louise; born 15 August 1950), is a member of the British royal family.
+She is the second child and only daughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and the only sister of King Charles III.
+Anne was born third in the line of succession to the British throne and is 18th as of 2025.
+Since 1987, she has held the title of Princess Royal.

 Born at Clarence House, Anne was educated at Benenden School and began undertaking royal duties upon reaching adulthood.
 She became a respected equestrian, winning one gold medal in 1971 and two silver medals in 1975 at the European Eventing Championships.
 In 1976, she became the first member of the British royal family to compete in the Olympic Games.
-In 1988, the Princess Royal became a member of the International Olympic Committee (IOC).
+In 1988, Anne became a member of the International Olympic Committee (IOC).

-Anne performs official duties and engagements on behalf of the King.
-She is patron or president of over 300 organisations, including WISE, Riders for Health, and Carers Trust.
+Anne performs official duties and engagements on behalf of the monarch.
+She is patron or president of more than 300 organisations, including WISE, Riders for Health, Carers Trust, and Transaid.
 Her work in charities centres on sports, sciences, people with disabilities, and health in developing countries.
-She has been associated with Save the Children for over fifty years and has visited a number of its projects.
+She has been associated with Save the Children for more than fifty years and has visited a number of its projects.

 Anne married Captain Mark Phillips in 1973; they separated in 1989 and divorced in 1992.
 They have two children, Peter Phillips and Zara Tindall, and five grandchildren.
 Within months of her divorce in 1992, Anne married Commander (later Vice Admiral) Sir Timothy Laurence, whom she had met while he served as her mother's equerry between 1986 and 1989.